Predicting House Prices Case Study

 Linear Regression:

 Linear regression is a type of model that measures the relationship between quantitative variables to make a prediction.
+This method was used because we are trying to assess the relationships between a continuous independent variable and a dependent variable.

 While exploring relationships, there are four variables with the most influence on price: